Daniel-Nikpayuk/FNFTA/data entry/README.md

 ### Limitations:

 OCRs are machine learning based meaning they don't recognize a given character with 100% accuracy 100% of the time.
-Even with all that did work properly, the text file that tesseract spit out was an unformatted jumble of raw text, meaning a lot of manual cleaning was still required.
+Even with everything that did work properly, the text file that tesseract spit out was an unformatted jumble of raw text, meaning a lot of manual cleaning was still required.

 ### Recommendation:

-Only recently have I take an machine learning MOOC (the one offered by Andrew Ng on Coursera).
-I have the basics, but I am far from polished, and only after the fact did I realize a best practice here would have been to normalize the pdfs first.
+Only recently has it been that I've taken a machine learning MOOC (the one offered by Andrew Ng on Coursera).
+I now have the basics, but I am far from polished, and only after the fact of converting these images to text did I realize a best practice here would have been to normalize the pdfs first.

-In particular, as an optimization, I recommend for anyone doing something similar, using these pdfs as example: First use the idea in "manual\_digitize" to go through each pdf, pulling out only the relevant page, and *normalizing* it by using the "convert" utility to map it from its non-standard (found in the wild) pdf format to the standard provided by the "convert" utility.
+In particular, I recommend for anyone doing something similar, as an optimization, to use these pdfs as example: First use the idea in "manual\_digitize" to go through each pdf, pulling out only the relevant page, and *normalizing* it by using the "convert" utility to map it from its non-standard (found in the wild) pdf format to the standard provided by the "convert" utility.
 By standardizing the pdf specification and rotating the page(s) properly one will have normalized the